 I wanted to understand the challenges of doing urban farming on a roof-top location in Singapore.
 I went on a tour of Comcrop with Darren Tan, the Sales and Outreach Manager.
-The first thing to say is that the tour took place at 2 pm and the heat on the roof was intense!
+The first thing to say is that the visit took place at 2 pm and the heat on the roof was intense!
 How and what can you grow on a roof in these types of conditions?

 Hydroponics vs an aquaponic system?